Get our 7 best tips on how to start a plant based dietWritten by Ali Donahue

 If you’re reading this article, something is motivating you and leading you towards a plant-based diet.
 But motivation is like gas in a car engine.
 It starts the car, makes the car go, but it does not drive the car or tell it how to get to a destination.

-What we know is motivation can be fickle and hard to sustain.
+Wondering how to start a plant based diet?
+Don't focus too much on "motivation."
+Motivation alone can be fickle and hard to sustain.
 Otherwise every time we “got motivated” to do something big, like change our diet or exercise, we’d be able to stick with it.
 So what gives?
 If motivation isn’t our problem what is?

 To reach a goal you’re going to need two things: